See Support Hours

 These are common phishing scams known as advanced fee fraud.
 What is too good to be true is likely too good to be true.

 Email is NOT a secure way to share sensitive information.
 Businesses should not ask you to send passwords, login names, Social Security Numbers, or other personal information through email.
 Be advised that IT Services will never request your password, nor will we ask you to change or "validate" your password at a website other than http://cnet.uchicago.edu.

 Look at our sample list of email scams on our Examples page.
-Some email scams also try to steal your personal information through ways other than email or online forms.
-For example, an email like this one requests credit card information by fax.
+Some scams also try to steal your personal information through ways other than email or online forms, such as by phone or fax.
 Remember that your bank representative will never request your private information online, by phone, or by fax.

 More examples can be found at Antiphishing.org, a phishing email archive database that keeps track of many different phishing emails that are reported throughout the year.

 Yes.
-Please report scams to the ITS Security Team that purport to be a University service or if you are in doubt about the validity of an email.
-You may also report scams to the federal government who collects the information to build cases against any given attacker.
+Please contact the ITS Security Team to report scams that purport to be a University service or if you are in doubt about the validity of an email.
+You may also report scams to the federal government which collects the information to build cases against any given attacker.
 To report a phishing scam to the federal government, forward the email to email@example.com.
 You can also report phishing scams to the Anti-Phishing Working Group, a volunteer organization committed to wiping out phishing scams.

-Visit OnGuardOnline.gov for practical tips from the federal government and the technology industry to help you identify Internet fraud, secure your computer, and protect your personal information.
+Visit OnGuardOnline.gov for practical tips from the federal government and the IT industry to help you identify Internet fraud, secure your computer, and protect your personal information.